SYNAPTIC · ORGANIC MEMORY MANAGER · v2.3.0b1

 Organic Agent Memory

-This project started out as a fun way to visualize my agents memories, but it evolved into a fully functional memory management system for AI agents.
-It is inspired by the way humans store and retrieve memories, and is built on a foundation of peer-reviewed neuroscience research.
+Synaptic is a memory backend for AI agents — an organic memory manager that consolidates, prunes, and recombines memories on a nightly dream cycle.
+This project started out as a fun way to visualize my agents' memories, but it grew into the full memory system.
+Inspired by how humans store and retrieve memories, built on a foundation of peer-reviewed neuroscience research.

 A 3D rendering of a brain visualization.
 Neurons (glowing dots) are placed in anatomical regions; synaptic pathways pulse between them as the brain rotates.